cackle-rs/cackle/HOW_IT_WORKS.md

 The code for this is `proxy_build_script` in src/proxy/subprocess.rs.

-When cackle is invoked as a build script, we check cackle.toml to see if a sandbox configuration is defined.
-If it is, then we invoke the build script via the sandbox, otherwise we invoke the build script directly.
+When cargo invokes a build script or test, it's actually running a shell script that we put in its place.
+This shell script invokes cackle, telling it what kind of binary is being invoked and where the actual binary is located.
+Cackle then checks to see if the binary being invoked needs to be run in a sandbox.

 ## API analysis